arahi7860/sql-intro/readme.md

 database from the command line

 - we will use one called `psql` for PostgreSQL
-- **What was the mongoDB equivalent?**
+- **What was the MongoDB equivalent?**

 ## Data Compared: Collections -> Tables (10 min / 0:20)

-Within a mongoDB database, our data is organized in JSON-like objects.
+Within a MongoDB database, our data is organized in JSON-like objects.
 Here's an example collection:

 ```js